This DIY-Friendly Storage Unit (for Less Than $200) Tops Our List of Best TV Stands

 Both designers Crystal Sinclair and Danielle Fennoy, founder of Revamp Interior Design, are fans of floating cabinets as TV stands.
 “I love a floating console.
 It becomes more sculptural than something just sitting in the middle of the space.
 Besta units can be left as is or dressed up—put a slab of marble on top or change out the drawer fronts or go with fun, bold pulls,” advises Sinclair, which she did with a scrap countertop in this Brooklyn brownstone.
 In fact, the Besta cabinet is often used for IKEA DIYs; it can be painted, elongated, or given legs.
+(P.S.
+Our style editor, Julia Stevens, did something similar with the Ivar cabinet.)
 According to Fennoy, this option is also great when space is tight.
-“The extra room between the console and the floor allows for a clear look,” she adds.
+“The extra room between the console and the floor allows for a clear look,” she explains.

 The One to Hide All Your Stuff: Lulu and Georgia Kyra Media Console

 Dimensions: 84-by-18-by-28 inches | Weight capacity: N/A | Materials: Solid wood

 - Preorder only; ships in 2 to 3 weeks